Asapros/Prime/README.md

 # Prime
 The most compact prime number finder I can write.

-Its total length is 73 bytes
+Its total length is 77 bytes!

 The one interesting thing that is happening there, is that python is not highlighting `for` keyword because its connected to `0` from last expression.
 I didn't expect that, but it works anyway!